ZiweiZhang0304/Surprise_EFPM/README.md

-# Surperise_CFPM
+# Surprise_CFPM

-# Code for running the Surperise CFPM Pipeline
+# Code for running the Surprise CFPM Pipeline

 Code associated with building co-fluctuation based predictive models.
 Helpful functions are in /CFPM/func